nice-digital/nice-design-system/README.md

 `winpty docker exec -it experience ash`

 to attach a command prompt.
 Not use of *ash* not *bash* as we're using Alpine.

+#### Docker troubleshooting

+**A valid Gruntfile could not be found**

+Is your source code shared with VB?
+Is your C drive shared with Docker?
+Have a look at https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/ if you're still struggling with credentials for shared folders on Windows.

 ### Option 2: Grunt